Clemapfel/jluna/docs/manual.md

 template<typename T>
 T unbox(Any*);
 ```
-where `Any*` is an address of julia-side memory.
+where `Any*` is an address of julia-side memory of arbitrary type (but not necessarily of type `Base.Any`).

-All box/unbox functions have exactly this signature, ambiguity is resolved via concepts and [SFINAE](https://en.cppreference.com/w/cpp/types/enable_if).
+All box/unbox functions have exactly this signature, ambiguity is resolved via [C++ concepts](https://en.cppreference.com/w/cpp/language/constraints) and [SFINAE](https://en.cppreference.com/w/cpp/types/enable_if).

 ### Concepts